Drip vs. ActiveCampaign: Comparison of Two Popular Email Marketing Platforms

 (And even though there isn't a "rule" option like Drip offers, you don't lose out on any functionality, since you could simply create an automation that does the same thing, making for a simpler setup and one less "thing" to have to worry about).

 - Great automation and tagging of people based on their actions

 - A solid marketing automation system that can integrate with 3rd party tools

-- Can integrate with other platforms for e-commerce or affiliate programs
+- Can integrate with other platforms for e-commerce or affiliate marketing management

-- You can use AccessAlly to design your membership area on WordPresss
+- You can use AccessAlly to design your membership area on WordPress

 - A visual automation builder that's straightforward and fun to use

 - Not an all-in-one solution, so you'll have to turn to 3rd-party tools for e-commerce, affiliate programs, etc.

 - A large volume of email contacts can significantly raise your subscription price

 If your business is experiencing growth and requires more complex email marketing automations, ActiveCampaign is probably your strongest option.